Performing a Chi-Square Independence Test In Exercises 13–28, per... | Study Prep in Pearson+

 Independence Test

-In hypothesis testing, the null hypothesis (H₀) represents the default position that there is no effect or relationship between the variables being studied.
-The alternative hypothesis (Hₐ) posits that there is a significant effect or relationship.
-In the context of the Chi-Square test, H₀ would state that attitudes about safety steps are independent of the type of school, while Hₐ would suggest they are related.
+In hypothesis testing, the null hypothesis (H₀) represents the default position that there is no effect or no association between the variables.
+The alternative hypothesis (Hₐ) posits that there is an effect or an association.
+Clearly stating these hypotheses is crucial as they guide the analysis and interpretation of the test results.

 Recommended video: